abhinndev04/SQL-Data-Analysis/README.md

 Excited to share a recent data analysis project where I delved deep into Walmart's vast dataset using SQL!

 ## Data Understanding:
-The data was taken from Kaggle and it was in CSV format
+The data was taken from Kaggle and it was in CSV format.

 ### Key Highlights:
 Comprehensive Analysis: Conducted a thorough data analysis on Walmart using SQL Workbench, exploring intricate details of the sales data.